rng-guy/NFSMWBartender/README.md

 # Installation

 **Before installing** this mod:
+1. make sure you have read and understood the **Limitations** section of this README below,
-1. make sure your game's "Speed.exe" is compatible (i.e. 5.75 MB / 6.029.312 bytes large), and
+2. make sure your game's `Speed.exe` is compatible (i.e. 5.75 MB / 6.029.312 bytes large), and
-2. install an .asi loader or any mod with one (e.g. the [WideScreenFix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) mod by ThirteenAG).
+3. install an .asi loader or any mod with one (e.g. the [WideScreenFix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) mod by ThirteenAG).

 &nbsp;